hard-nett/docs/content/docs/connect/community/proposals.md

 ## Phase 4: On-Chain Voting

 If the signaling polls in Phase 3 show an overall positive sentiment and no major issues are brought up, the proposal may be submitted on-chain for the formal voting.
-Submission guidelines [are listed here](/governance/proposals/submission).
+Submission guidelines are listed here in [connect/community/proposals](/connect/community/proposals).

 **Forum Tag (Depending on Outcome):** `[VOTING]`, `[PASSED]`, `[REJECTED]`, `[VETO]`